Trademark Objection Process in India: Reply & Procedure

 Q1: Can I ignore a trademark objection if I don’t want the brand anymore?

-Yes, but your application will be marked abandoned.
+Yes, however, the application will be considered abandoned.

-Q2: How long does it take for the Registrar to decide after filing a reply?
+Q2: How long does it take the Registrar to make a decision after a reply is filed?

-It can take a few months, depending on workload and hearings.
+It may take several months, depending on the hearing and the Registrar’s workload.

-Q3: Can I change the trademark after receiving an objection?
+Q3: Is it possible to alter the trademark after receiving an objection?

-Q4: What’s the cost of filing a reply to a trademark objection?
+Q4: What is the price for submitting a response to a trademark objection?

-It depends on whether you handle it yourself or through a professional.
+It varies whether you do it yourself or through a professional.

-Your application is abandoned and must be refiled.
+Your application is considered abandoned and will need to be refiled.

-Not all, but a significant number face at least one objection.
+No, but approximately one-third of the applications face at least one objection.

-Check the IP India portal regularly under your application number.
+You need to regularly visit the IP India portal and check under your application number.